San Juan River Experience

 - Complete Medical Form for Ancient Wayves--the outfitter.

-- If your child requires medication, please complete THIS form.
-If you have any questions or concerns, please contact Carolina or Kathy in the office.
-Please drop off your child's medications in the office one school day before we depart.
+- If your child requires medication, please follow the instructions in the column to the right.
+If you have any questions or concerns, please contact Carolina Harward in the office.

-- Make a contribution on our Payments page.
-Use the fields in the right-hand column and select "San Juan Experience"--you can set up your contribution for multiple smaller payments or one lump sum.
-Our cost is about $550 per student for this capstone experince.
-The suggested contribution is $445 to $550.
-If you need assistance, please contact Mr. Justis.
-We do not allow finances to be prohibitive for any student to participate.
+- To make a contribution on our Payments page scroll down to the "How To Give" heading, select the blue "Donate" button, and then in the "Designation" drop-down menu, select "San Juan Experience."
+You can set up your contribution for multiple smaller payments or one lump sum.
+Our cost is about $600 per student for this capstone experince.
+The suggested contribution is $500.
+If you would like to contibute additional amounts to help cover the costs of those in need, that is appreciated.
+If you need financial assistance please contact our Business Administrator, Jennifer Barton.
+We will not allow finances to be prohibitive for any student to participate.

 - Parent letter regarding overnighters and costs